hugoalh/hugoalh/template/CONTRIBUTING.md

 ## I18ns (Internationalizations) & Translations

-This project and repository does not need to do i18ns and/or translations.
+This project does not need to do i18ns and/or translations.

 If you want to do i18ns and/or translations on the documentations, documents and/or wiki, please see the section "[Documentations, Documents & Wiki](#documentations-documents--wiki)".

 ## Issues

-- Before create an issue, check whether any similar issues are already exist.
+- Before create an issue, check whether any similar issues are already exist, even the closed issues.
 - Any questions should create a discussion instead.
 - For any security vulnerability reports, please visit the Security Policy (file: `SECURITY.md`).

 ## Pull Requests

-- Before create a pull request, check whether any similar pull requests are already exist.
+- Before create a pull request, check whether any similar pull requests are already exist, even the closed pull requests.
 - Always create a pull request to the default branch (mostly named `main` or `master`) of this repository.
 - Try to avoid merge conflicts if possible.
 - Try to avoid a pull request with too many changes if possible.